 Nowadays, live chat has become more popular for instant messaging, and even when you are working on a particular project, you can answer your clients on the go.
 Just integrate the live chat service to your website and start talking with your customers without too much interference.

 If you are not getting the emails quickly only to show you are busy, then you may miss a golden opportunity residing in your mailbox for a limited time.

 30. Don’t Have Goals

 It’s different than other points mentioned here still, relevant to the time management required in the freelance business.

 Deciding goals and following them should be a part of your business.
-Without goals, you can’t achieve growth that you expect.
+Without goals, you can’t achieve the growth that you expect.
 It’s not necessary to have big goals like $5K per month after two months stating the freelance business.

 Be practical & realistic.
 First of all, keep the small goals and try to complete them with a deadline and then scale your goals.
-These all things should be relevant to your business and niche.
+These things should be relevant to your business and niche.

 If you are focused & working honestly to complete the goals, then you can easily scale your business and generate a large sum from your freelance work.

 You have definitely heard most of the times that customer is God, and it’s same here in freelance business also.